 And the photos are delectable; this is one of the few texts that I refer back to often just for the gorgeous photos of grasses used in the garden.

-I also own Timber Press’ Color Encyclopedia of Ornamental Grasses by Rick Darke , but I find that I only reach for that one when I have a specific question about a specific grass (it’s a bit stiff), while the Ondra one is good for general information and gushing-over-how-cute-they-are awesomeness.
+I also own Timber Press’ Color Encyclopedia of Ornamental Grasses by Rick Darke , but I find that I only reach for that one when I have a question about a specific grass (it’s a bit stiff), while the Ondra one is good for general information and gushing-over-how-cute-they-are awesomeness.

 Does anyone have the latest grass books by Darke?
 Perhaps they are more fun than my 1999 version!